sayaz/OAI-Indoor-OTA-5G-NR/readme.md

 ## OAI 5G using the POWDER Indoor OTA Lab

-This profile instantiates an experiment for testing OAI 5G with COTS UEs in standalone mode using resources in the POWDER indoor over-the-air (OTA) lab.
+This profile instantiates an experiment for testing OAI 5G with SDR based UEs in standalone mode using resources in the POWDER indoor over-the-air (OTA) lab.
 The indoor OTA lab includes:

 - 4x NI X310 SDRs, each with a UBX-160 daughter card occupying channel 0.
 The
   TX/RX and RX2 ports on this channel are connected to broadband antennas.
 The SDRs are connected via fiber to near-edge compute resources.
-- 4x Intel NUC compute nodes, each equipped with a Quectel RM500Q-GL 5G module that has been provisioned with a SIM card.
-The NUCs are also equipped with NI B210 SDRs, but they are not the focus of this profile.

 You can find a diagram of the lab layout here: [OTA Lab Diagram](https://gitlab.flux.utah.edu/powderrenewpublic/powder-deployment/-/raw/master/diagrams/ota-lab.png)